mstaicu/dotfiles/README.md

 $ cd .dotfiles
 ```

-then use GNU stow to create symlinks
+then use GNU stow to symlink the dot files

 ```
 $ stow .
 ```

-if you have existing files in your $HOME folder
+if you have existing dot files in your $HOME folder

 ```
 $ stow --adopt .